 Sherpa Movie Trailer

-7. Death Zone: Cleaning Mount Everest – Movies About Everest
+7. Death Zone: Cleaning Mount Everest – Mount Everest Movies

-The final movie about Mt Everest is slightly different from the rest of the movies on Mt Everest.
-Whereas, instead of covering the events of climbers and trekkers, this film focuses on the issues around cleanliness and trash on the mountain.
+The final movie about Mount Everest is slightly different from the rest of the movies.
+Instead of covering the events of climbers and trekkers, this film focuses on the issues around cleanliness and trash on the mountain.

 Over the years, as Mount Everest has continued to become more popular and commercialized, so has the issue with trash.
 With climbers living at Everest Base Camp, trash, empty oxygen tanks, and even dead bodies continue to pile up.
 Death Zone: Cleaning Mount Everest covers the efforts of 20 Nepali climbers to clean up the mountain and dispose of the trash (approximately 100,000 pounds) in order to restore the beauty and respect to their beloved mountain.